AlicanBalik/smfc/README.md

     --task=$(TASK) , --task=android-full-publish

 - <b>projectRoot</b>
-  Your project main folder.
+  Your project root folder.
 You can also use relative paths.

 ###### Example projectRoot
     --projectRoot=$(PROJECT_ROOT) , --projectRoot=../smfc-sample

 ### Optional parameters
-You can use optional parameters not necessary.
+You can use optional parameters.
 - <b>license</b>
    Your license file path